 ROBERT SLOANE BASKER (1993, now deceased): He founded Mattachine Midwest in 1965, began Chicago's first gay and lesbian telephone hotline, and started discussions with police amid arbitrary raids and arrests.
 He also took part in pre-Stonewall national organizing and in Dade County organizing during the Anita Bryant era.
-Born in 1918, he remained an activist for a variety of causes until his death in 2001.
+Born in 1918 in New York, he remained an activist for a variety of causes until his death in San Francisco in 2001.

-LORRAINNE SADE BASKERVILLE (2000): She founded transGenesis in 1995 as an agency to advocate for and address concerns of persons in the city's transgender community, such as gender identity, substance abuse, HIV/AIDS, sex work, harm reduction, and self-empowerment.
+LORRAINNE SADE BASKERVILLE (2000): She founded transGenesis in 1995 as an agency to address concerns of persons in the city's transgender community, such as gender identity, substance abuse, HIV/AIDS, sex work, harm reduction, and self-empowerment.
+She served on several Chicago organizational boards and later moved to Thailand.